valmick/Autism/index.md

    him a lot of time to get to know someone to be able to mingle with that person

+# Progress
+## 24-Mar-2021 : Starting on N's activities
+We are not being proactive, of-course we fall in the survival category.
+I think the scale of the problem hasn't dawned on us yet.
+We need to buck up.
+We are vocalizing a lot more than before.

+Sometimes when I repeat the names by pointing at it, I loose N's attention.

+<mark>Go!
+I am trying that.</mark> Putting him on my lap then point
+at it

 # Trials and Errors
 Document what all we can try and what progress N makes.